lanstonchu/Face-DeID/README.md

+## Folder Structure

+    .
+    ├──/cpp_codes (to create shape by using perturbed alphas) └──/py_codes
+         ├──/alphas (to create and perturb alphas by using CHEP) ├──/demoCode (to create shape by using alphas) ├──/projection_2D (to do SBC for color reinstatement and 2D project etc.)
+         └──/evaluation (to do identity classification)

 ## Setup of C++ Code in Docker container

 1. Do the setup for [Extreme 3D Reconstruction][1], download the Bump-CNN model, BFM model, dlib face prediction model etc. and put in the respective folder as instructed in the readme file of Extreme 3D Reconstruction